backdrop-contrib/composer_manager/README.md

 composer commands whenever modules are enabled or disabled, so the need to run Composer commands outside of normal workflows is reduced to module updates.

-For Drupal 8, Composer Manager also prevents the packages included in Drupal core from being installed in the contributed vendor directory.
-It also ensures that the dependencies are compatible with the versions included in Drupal core.
-For example, if a module requires `"guzzle/service": "~3.0"`, version 3.7.1 will be installed which is the version of the Guzzle components in core that `guzzle/service` depends on.

-@todo Provide technical details, reference https://drupal.org/node/2128353

 #### Challenges With Composer Manager

 There are multiple challenges posed by Composer Manager's technique: